 Food is one of the biggest expenses when it comes to traveling.
 My wife and I have a rule of thumb that if we go on vacation we will try the foods that we can’t make at home.

 For example, when we go to the Philippines for vacation, we stay away from the big chain restaurants and prefer to go to small mom-and-pop stores and the likes to taste new food.

 But for the most part, we try to pack our food for the trip and buy food from the grocery stores where we are going.
 This saves us a ton of money because destinations with heavy traffic almost always mean that foods are expensive.

-One of the things I recommend is to look for recipes that you can easily do and won’t hinder you from preparing for your trip.
+One of the things I recommend is to look for recipes that you can easily create and won’t hinder you from preparing for your trip.
 Here are some books you may consider checking out:

 - 30 Minute Meals – Quick and Easy Recipes